Frequently Asked Questions

 A2: Each Covia community is under its county’s shelter-in-place order.
 Residents are asked to stay in their homes unless they are leaving for essential activities.
 Residents who exhibit any symptoms of concern are asked to self-isolate for 72 hours.
 If symptoms are resolved, they can leave their home for essential activities only.
 Residents who exhibit classic symptoms of Coronavirus (fever, cough, shortness of breath) will be referred for COVID-19 testing.
 Residents who are tested must remain self-isolated until the results of the test return negative or (if they test positive) they are cleared by their health care provider as COVID-free.
 Residents who are transferred into our Skilled Nursing Facilities from the hospital are isolated for 14 days after they arrive to ensure they did not acquire COVID-19 during their hospital stay.

-A3: As of June 12, some of our communities have begun to allow visits on a limited basis.
+A3: Depending upon the rate of infection in the surrounding county, communities can offer opportunities for in-person visits.
 Please contact the individual community before visiting to determine how to proceed.
 Covia has established screening guidelines for all staff, vendors, and delivery persons coming to our communities.
 If you are interested in visiting the community as a prospective resident, we can provide you with a virtual tour.
 Some communities may also have in-person tours on a case by case basis.
 Again, please contact the community in advance before visiting.

 A5: Yes.
 We continuously pursue available supply chains to purchase personal protective equipment, ensuring we have adequate supplies available.
 This video explains how Covia acquires PPE to meet our communities’ needs.